Quick start

 I'm a world!

-Note that world has been recognized as name argument.
 We've binded say_hello as a default action, so it has been invoked with particular parameters:

 say_hello(name='world', decode=False, repeat=1)